ComScore

 I Am a Food Blog

-We all have a favorite Chinese spot that we swear by, but you may have already figured that your usual General Tso’s isn’t exactly authentic.
-Many popular menu items are heavily Americanized (though tasty in their own way).
-Being one of the world’s most populous countries, China has a varied cuisine that is vastly different from one region to another, meaning expanding your palate to the world of traditional Chinese food can be daunting if you don’t know where to start.
-We researched classic dishes and talked to an authority on Chinese cuisine to find out the best introductory recipes for newbies.
+We all have a favorite Chinese spot that we swear by, but you may have already figured that your usual General Tso’s chicken isn’t exactly authentic.
+Many popular menu items in the U.S. are heavily Americanized (albeit tasty).
+Being one of the world’s most populous countries, China has a vast cuisine that varies greatly from one region to another, meaning expanding your palate to the world of traditional Chinese food can be daunting if you don’t know where to start.

 Meet the Expert